rdrgzj/eggroll-extension-documentation/src/README.md

 ### Eggroll is a fun game where you guide eggs 🥚 into nests 🪺 while avoiding obstacles like frying pans 🍳.
 It's a game of strategy and careful planning.
 Are you ready to guide your eggs to safety?

+### For other devs, the documentation can be accessed through this link -> [Eggroll Extension Documentation](https://eggroll-extension-documentation.readthedocs.io/en/latest/index.html)

 # HOW TO START THE GAME:

 1. Ensure Python 3.8 or later is installed on your system.
 You can download it from [python.org](https://www.python.org/).